 Hidradenitis suppurativa (HS) is a chronic skin condition that affects the sweat glands and hair follicles.
-It causes painful nodules, abscesses, and cysts.
 Stage 1 is the mildest form of the condition.

 HS, or acne inversa, commonly appears where skin touches skin or where there is thick, coarse hair.
 This can include armpits, under the breasts, or groin.